 It is important to remember that there are no quick fixes when it comes to weight loss.

-The best way to reach and maintain a healthy weight is to eat a nutritious, balanced diet.
+The best way to manage weight is to eat a nutritious, balanced diet.